emmanuel-ojakominor/react-bootstrap-app/README.md

 This project is an example of how ReactJS may be used in combination with Bootstrap.

-This project was not bootstrap with `create-react-app`.
+This project was not bootstrapped with `create-react-app`.
 This is because this application isn't all that massive, and thus, doesn't require including so many additional files that come with `create-react-app`.
 Instead, React and ReactDOM files were added to the project via `<script>` tags.

 ## This React web project makes use of:
 1. Core concepts of React (components, props, state, JSX, events, etc.)